Special Weather Statement issued for Sheridan Foothills by NWS - News Break

 Special Weather Statement issued for Sheridan Foothills by NWS

-Effective: 2021-07-09 17:35:00 MDT Expires: 2021-07-09 18:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-09 14:10:00 MDT Expires: 2021-07-09 17:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Sheridan Foothills SIGNIFICANT WEATHER ADVISORY At 550 PM MDT, Doppler radar was tracking a strong thunderstorm 10 miles north of Sheridan, moving southeast at 40 mph.
-Half inch hail and winds in excess of 40 mph are possible with this storm.
-Locations impacted include Sheridan, Ranchester, Big Horn, Tongue River Reservoir and Banner.alerts.weather.gov
+Target Area: Sheridan Foothills SIGNIFICANT WEATHER ADVISORY At 510 PM MDT, Doppler radar was tracking a strong thunderstorm 27 miles northwest of Spotted Horse, or 30 miles east of Sheridan, moving southeast at 35 mph.
+Dime size hail and winds in excess of 40 mph are possible with this storm.
+Locations impacted include Leiter and Arvada.alerts.weather.gov

 Comments / 0